thanmai59/BVRITHYDERABAD/README.md

 # BVRITHYDERABAD

-## This repository has lab Programs and Project Works of BVRIT HYDERABAD College of Engineering for Women
+## This repository has belongs to BVRIT HYDERABAD College of Engineering for Women